CrafterKolyan/localhost-throttle/README.md

 ```

 ## Current features
-- Redirection of TCP traffic from one port to another for 5 seconds
+- Redirection of TCP traffic from one port to another
+- Pretty hard to kill on Windows (unintended)